 Cathy K. Jeong

-Cathy Jeong is the team lead for Philadelphia Partnership for Resilience (PPR) Collaborative and joined NSC in June 2015.
-In her role, Cathy oversees the Collaborative to provide and expand services to survivors of torture.
-She is responsible for reporting requirements under the Office of Refugee Resettlement and United Nations Voluntary Fund for Victims of Torture funded projects and coordinates the activities of the multi-agency PPR working group.
-Cathy also provides trainings and technical assistance to mainstream and social service providers in the Greater Philadelphia Region and supervises NSC’s PPR team of case managers and interns.
+Cathy K. Jeong (She/Her) is the lead for our Survivor Services programs -- Philadelphia Partnership for Resilience (PPR), Anti-Human Trafficking (AHT) and Bridge to Wellness (BTW).
+She joined NSC in May 2015.
+In her role, Cathy oversees the teams to provide and expand services to survivors and their families who experienced torture, trafficking, domestic violence and other serious violent crimes She is responsible for grant reporting requirements under federal and state funded projects and coordinates the activities of multi-agency working groups and partnerships.
+Cathy also provides trainings and technical assistance to mainstream and social service providers in the Greater Philadelphia Region and supervises the Survivor Services team of coordinators, case managers, legal staff, and graduate interns.

-Cathy believes that the road to individual and collective healing hinges upon empowerment by helping her clients discover their own strengths and skills.
-Her aim is to achieve this through fostering a supportive environment and developing shared goals with our clients through a close partnership with them.
+Cathy believes that the road to individual and collective healing hinges upon empowerment by helping her clients re-discover their own strengths and skills.
+Her aim is to achieve this through fostering a supportive environment and developing shared goals with both her staff and clients through a close partnership with them.
 She is constantly motivated by the extraordinary resiliency and resolve of individuals and families in our program and feels privileged to work with existing and newly arrived communities who rise up in the face of stigma, oppression, and poverty.

 Cathy holds a Master of Social Work from Fordham University with a concentration in Leadership & Macro Practice focusing on community-based leadership and practice.